 Nicotinamide Riboside is a precursor to NAD+.
 All living cells naturally contain NAD+.
 A coenzyme, NAD+ is essential for DNA repair and energy production.
 NAD+ is abundant in young people.
 As we age, NAD+ levels drop sharply.
 Regeneration slows down, leading to cellular damage, disease, and eventually, death.

 Resveratrol is found in the skin of blueberries, raspberries and grapes.
-A natural phenol, resveratrol assists in the activation of cellular sirtuin protiens.
+A natural phenol, resveratrol assists in the activation of cellular sirtuin proteins.
 NAD+ is needed for sirtuins to work.

 However, since NAD+ levels drop off so sharply with age, Mr. Faloon recommends more Nicotinamide Riboside (NAD+ precursor) and less resveratrol.
 His company reformulated their supplements based on genetic research.
 His article recommends supplementing with 250 mg each day of nicotinamide riboside.